Armed groups surround thousands in Central African Republic - U.N

 The World Food Programme warned on Tuesday that the exodus could spark a regional crisis as countries struggled to accommodate the refugees.

-In France, a foreign military operation requires parliamentary backing when it lasts more than four months.
+French Foreign Minister Laurent Fabius said he expected parliament to approve extending the Sangaris mission, which he said would soon receive support from a 1,000-strong EU mission.

-"Everyone is aware that our job is not finished," Prime Minister Jean-Marc Ayrault told lawmakers.
-"Our efforts have started to bear fruit.
-The threat of a widespread flare-up was avoided."
+"If it hadn't been for Sangaris, CAR would be in a genocide situation today," he told France 2.

-Some opposition lawmakers have accused French President Francois Hollande of miscalculating the situation in Central African Republic, demanding to know how long French troops will stay and the cost of the mission.
+Several opposition lawmakers have already accused French President Francois Hollande of miscalculating the situation in Central African Republic, demanding to know how long French troops will stay and the cost of the mission.

-"The president has been careless," the head of the opposition UMP party in the lower house, Christian Jacob, said during a debate in parliament.
-"This carelessness has led, as we feared, to an impasse, a trap which we don't see how to get out of."
+"I'm tempted to vote against keeping our forces there unless the government gives clear commitments," said Pierre Lellouche, opposition lawmaker and member of the foreign affairs committee.
+The mission had been based on poor military intelligence, he said.

-(Additional reporting by John Irish and Emile Picy in Paris, Stephanie Nebehay in Geneva and Bate Felix in Dakar; Writing by Bate Felix; Editing by Mark Heinrich)
+(Additional reporting by John Irish in Paris, Stephanie Nebehay in Geneva and Bate Felix in Dakar; Writing by Bate Felix; Editing by Mark Heinrich)